-More detailed information is available from the Government here
+More detailed information about what you can and cannot do is available from the Government here

-The most frequent question we have been asked since the new National Lockdown was announced is whether moving house is still allowed.
-Unless the advice changes we understand that buying and selling property is till allowed bearing in mind that the transaction may be affected if one or other party suffers from Covid-19 especially around the completion date.
+Unless the advice changes buying and selling property is still allowed bearing in mind that the transaction may be affected if one or other party suffers from Covid-19 especially around the completion date.
 For further advice please read our latest news.

 If you are worried about your conveyancing transaction please call our office on 0191 4555361 for further advice.